atomantic/monty_hall_problem/README.md

 In talking this over the last couple of days I found myself in a position of simultaneously believing that the probability math is correct and believing that there is something fundamentally wrong with how we model probability against reality--and specifically that this model of events and probabilities is correct:

+## Reality Model 1 - Math Does Not Abide
 ![Faulty but intuitive view](faulty.png)

 In the above, there are 3 possible distributions.
 When Monty reveals a goat, it collapses reality into 1 of 4 possibilities, which simplify into 50/50 odds--this is a sort of quantum entanglement view of reality--but does reality at the macro level behave as it does in the quantum world?